Daffy's Rhapsody: Theatrical

-This short was initially scheduled to be released in theaters before Happy Feet Two in 2011, but Warner Bros. decided that I Tawt I Taw a Puddy Tat was more suitable for a film starring penguins.
+This short was initially scheduled to be released in theaters before Happy Feet Two in 2011, but Warner Bros. decided that I Tawt I Taw a Puddy Tat was more suitable for such a film starring penguins.
+Daffy's Rhapsody instead premiered alongside Journey 2: The Mysterious Island in 2012.

 Home media

-On August 14, 2021, Warner Bros released the short digitally on iTunes and Microsoft Movies and TV in Stars of Space Jam: Looney Tunes Collection, making it the first official home video release of the short.
+On August 14, 2021, Warner Bros. released the short digitally on iTunes and Microsoft Movies and TV on Stars of Space Jam: Looney Tunes Collection, making it the first official home video release of the short.